rajsandilya/Capstone/README.md

     These prices are not actual prices payed by patents that are not eligible for Medicaid, which is why this data helps to draw a baseline for comparitive purpuses.In addition to NADAC dataset, a subset of Master Drug Data Base (MDDB) is brought here for cross referring GPID & GPPC grouping and also Wholesale Acquisition Cost (WAC), Average Wholesale Price (AWP).

  * A fine tuned RandomForestRegression model is created to predict prices and utility functions were created to generate reports based on drug groupings GPID & GPPC.
 RandomForestRegression model scored 87%.
 * Found prices changing with time, hence created a ARIMA time series model to forcast the prices.
-Since  NADAC dataset is a mixed bag, Time Series alaysis was done on specific groups with good results.
+Since  NADAC dataset is a mixed bag, Time Series analaysis was done on specific groups with good results.

-A Drug Wholesaler or retailer can introduce their actual Invoice prices (non-medicaid) and compare with the contry-wide baseline or create models against their actual Invoice prices (non-medicaid).
+A Drug Wholesaler or retailer can introduce their actual Invoice prices (non-medicaid) and compare with the country-wide baseline or create models against their actual Invoice prices (non-medicaid).
 These models will help Wholesaler's while onboarding a retailer and vice versa.

 #### Terminology:
  * Types of drugs available: